Shifting Burden of Fear in Portugal

 Updated: Aug 8

 Those sitting and socializing in the sun keep an informal watch on Portuguese villages.
 (Photo by dnoticias)

-When my son was in secondary school in central Portugal, I would often drive his friends to their home after a visit to our house, a session with a Math tutor or some other activity.
+When my son was in secondary school in the heart of Portugal, I would drive his friends to their homes after a visit to our house, a session with a Mathematics tutor or some other activity.

-I would wait until his friend left the car, unlocked their house door or until someone let them in, even better if I saw a relative and could wave at him or her.
-I had played the part of the responsible parent delivering my son’s friend safe and sound.
+I would wait until his friend left the car and unlocked their house door or until someone let them in, even better if I saw a relative and could wave at him or her.
+I thought of myself as a responsible parent delivering my son’s friend safe and sound.